rodrigo-o/cmhd/README.md

-I'd like to thank the Teams at Database Lab., University of A Coruña, Spain; Dept. of Computer Science, University of Chile, Chile: and the University of Bio-Bioin, Chile; for they high quality work who inspired me in my searching of a better way to do Dimensional querying as a service to use in data driven applications.
+I'd like to thank the Teams at Database Lab., University of A Coruña, Spain; Dept. of Computer Science, University of Chile, Chile: and the University of Bio-Bio, Chile; for they high quality work who inspired me in my searching of a better way to do Dimensional querying as a service to use in data driven applications.